 It also offers a whole realm of possibility when it comes to complimenting or matching with the woman's engagement ring.
 If you intend to pass on your wedding rings to the generation that comes after you, interior engravings may be more appropriate.

-At Claddagh Design, we create unique wedding rings as well as our other special jewelry gifts for your wedding day.
-See our Celtic Irish Wedding Ring Collection or contact us directly to order your engraved Irish Wedding Ring We’d be delighted to work with you on that special one-of-a-kind piece for you and your significant other.
+At Claddagh Design, we create contemporary Claddagh and Celtic wedding rings as well as our jewelry gifts for your wedding day.
+Explore our Irish Wedding Ring Collection.Or, contact us directly to begin designing a totally unique engraved Irish Wedding Ring We'd be delighted to work with you on that special one-of-a-kind piece for you and your significant other.